 - In consideration of the different grading scales used around the world, each academic department evaluates international transcripts to determine on a case-by-case basis whether they demonstrate one of the above requirements.

 An undergraduate major or substantial course background in biology or chemistry desirable for admission.
-Specific Binghamton University faculty member sponsorship/support is recommended.
-See the departmental website for details.
+For the MS and PhD programs, specific Binghamton University faculty member sponsorship/support is recommended.
+See the advising webpage for details.

 To apply, you must submit the following materials.
 For general guidelines for these materials, see the Admission Requirements website.